-115.264 Staff first responder duties Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-A PREA First Responder Card Staff Training PAQ Statement of Fact 115.264 (a): GEO Corporate Policy 5.1.2-A and staff training requires that correction staff that are the first responders of a sexual assault shall: Separate the alleged victim and abuser, Preserve and protect any crime scene until appropriate steps can be taken to collect any evidence, request that the alleged victim not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating, if the abuse occurred within a time period that still allows for the collection of physical evidence, Ensure that the alleged abuser does not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating, if the abuse occurred within a time period that still allows for the collection of physical evidence.
+L5.264 Staff first responder duties Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-A STTC Policy 0803-1 PREA First Responder Card Staff Training PAQ Statement of Fact 115.264 (a): GEO Corporate Policy 5.1.2-A, STTC Policy 0504-6, and staff training requires that correction staff that are the first responders of a sexual assault shall: Separate the alleged victim and abuser, Preserve and protect any crime scene until appropriate steps can be taken to collect any evidence, request that the alleged victim not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changin clothes, urinating, defecating, smoking, drinking, or eating, if the abuse occurred within a time period that still allows for the collection of physical evidence, Ensure that the alleged abuser does not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating, if the abuse occurred within a time period that still allows for the collection of physical evidence.
 Notify the shift supervisor by telephone or in person and tell only those staff need to know in assisting you in carrying out these responsibilities.
 Staff are issued a card that includes steps to take as first responders.
 All random staff were able to articulate their responsibilities and have received training on preserving and protecting the crime scene.
-All staff at the center have contact with residents on a regular basis.
-As part of the staff interviews all staff at the center was interviewed during the 36 hours the auditor was conducting on-site audit.
-All indicated they would carry out the duties detailed in standard 115.264.
-115.264 (b): GEO Corporate Policy 5.1.2-A, and staff training requires that non correctional staff that are first responders are required to request that the alleged victim not take any actions that could destroy physical evidence, and then notify security staff.
-Staff knew their duties and reported they received the training during yearly in service and on reminder training that is sent out by the PREA compliance managers from time to time.
-There have been no allegations of sexual abuse that has been made in the last 12 months.

-Compliance was determined by review of the policies and training and with all staff assigned to the facility.
+115.264 (b): GEO Corporate Policy 5.1.2-A, STTC Policy 0803-1 and staff training requires that non correctional staff that ar first responders are required to request that the alleged victim not take any actions that could destroy physical evidence, and then notify security staff.
+Several administrative staff with little contact were interviewed and knew their duties and reported they received the training during yearly in service and on reminder training that is sent out by the PREA compliance managers from time to time.
+There have been no allegations of sexual abuse that has been made in the last 12 months that was notified in time of the facility to protect the scene and complete a SANE with the resident.
+Compliance was determined by review of the policies and training and by interviewing non-contact staff during the onsite audit.
+As an auditor I randomly tour the administrative areas and ask staff if I could ask them a question.
+After reminding them that they don't have the answer the questions I ask them, "what would you do if a resident came to you and said he was accounted."
+All staff wars able to orticulate they would fallow the above requirements.